 the world's smartest travel social network

-Going to the pub is one of the pleasures of a visit to the English seaside, and at this time of year the pub comes into its own.
-Whether you have been for a bracing walk along the seafront with a fierce souwesterly hurling seaspray across your path, or have spent a pleasant interlude pottering around a harbourside, dodging the waves crashing over the harbour wall, there is only one place to head for to warm up: a cosy pub with a roaring fire, the heady aroma of hearty pub food and a clutch of local characters of varying degrees of eccentricity putting the world to rights.
+Going to the pub is one of the pleasures of a visit to the English seaside.
+Whether you have been for a bracing walk along the seafront with a fierce souwesterly hurling seaspray across your path, or have spent a pleasant interlude pottering around a harbourside, dodging the waves crashing over the harbour wall, there's nothing like heading to a cosy pub for a cold one, the heady aroma of hearty pub food and a clutch of local characters of varying degrees of eccentricity putting the world to rights.
 These are some of my personal favourites.

 Penzance, Cornwall: The Turks Head

 Penzance is my home town, so I had to include it in my list.
 The oldest pub in Penzance is The Turks Head, situated in the town's most historic street.
 The pub is entered via a small door in its white facade, and is on two levels, with the bar on the ground floor and extra tables for eating downstairs.
 The good pub fare on offer includes a range of excellent fish and seafood options.
 The pub dates from the 13th century and has seen its fair share of action over the years, including part of the building being burnt down during the Spanish invasion of the 16th century, and the activities of smugglers making use of the tunnel leading from the pub directly to the harbour.